bduggan/raku-map-leaflet/README.md

 ----------

     $map.add-marker({ :lat(40.7128), :lon(-74.0060) }, "New York City");
+    $map.add-marker( 40.7128, -74.0060, "New York City");

 Add a marker.
 The first argument is a hash with `lat` and `lon` keys, and the second argument is an optional popup text.
+Or the first two arguments can be numeric for the lat + lon.
 See `create-marker` below for a more flexible way to create markers.
+Returns a `Map::Leaflet::Marker` object.

 create-div-icon
 ---------------